What is Affiliate Marketing?

 Only make a small percentage per sale

 Some products only offer 3% commission per sale, to be a successful affiliate marketer you need to drive a lot of traffic to the supplier to make any real money.
+For example, Walmart Affiliate Program pays from 1% to 18% commission based on the category.

 Lack of trust – lost opportunities